antonkingsley/Automated-Hydroponics-System/README.md

 ### License

 This project is licensed under the MIT License.
-See the  in MIT LICENSE